KlausSchaefers/figma-low-code/README.md

 entire design using the programming language of his choice.
 Although this process is proven, it is rather slow and not very efficient.
 In particular later changes in the design makes it hard to automize this work through code generation tools.

+# Credits

+Figma-Low-Code is based on vue-low-code developed by [Quant-UX](https://quant-ux.com).